 Recently, discussions of sustainability have focused on energy and transportation.
-In that light, the Solano TSC plan addresses improving sustainability by providing transportation options that allow for less use of fossil fuel energy.
+In that light, the PDA Strategy addresses improving sustainability by providing transportation options that allow for less use of fossil fuel energy.

 By creating communities that offer transportation options and encouraging development patterns that foster multi-modal transportation, the STA and partner agencies reduce dependence on single-occupant vehicle travel.
-The TSC Plan highlights several new projects and provides an update to projects originally included in the 2004 Solano TLC Plan.
+The PDA Strategy highlights several projects that promote PDA implementation.